We provide legal services for artists, arts nonprofits, and creative businesses in Tennessee, including:

 - Nonprofit formation

-VLPA also connects artists and arts organizations with skilled professional volunteers in these areas:
+VLPA also connects artists and arts organizations with skilled professional volunteers providing certain business services.

 [My volunteer attorney] was not only professional in all my dealings with him but he also cared about my situation.
 Nowadays that’s a rare thing to find, and I am most grateful.” -Dan Demay, Musician